Regd.No.: 126198/071/072

 Day 14 : Trek to Dingboche 4,260 m – 05hrs.

-After an interesting impressive time here, morning walk leads to a descend through nice serene forest passing few prayer walls and then to cross a bridge over raging Imjatse River, after the bridge a slow uphill walk with few steep climb and descend till Pangboche village (the last permanent village on route to Everest base camp)
+After an interesting impressive time here, a morning walk leads to a descent through a nice serene forest passing a few prayer walls, and then crossing a bridge over the raging Imjatse River, after the bridge a slow uphill walk with few steep climbs and descent to Pangboche village (the last permanent village on route to Everest base camp)

 Food